wxie2017/wxie2017.github.io/pages/speech/I_tell_myself_a_story.md

 to themselves.
 This means we all have the ability to tell ourselves a story.

 From psychological point of view, telling oneself a story is a good thing.
-Private self-talk has mental benefits and practicing it positively can make you feel confident and help you reach your goals.
+Private self-talking has mental benefits and practicing it positively can make you feel confident and help you reach your goals.

 I remembered that I was in school many year ago.
-There was a lot of home work, not less than today's students.
+There was a lot of home work, no less than today's students.
 Sometimes we had to write the new words 10 times each.
 It was like a work impossible.
 How did I deal with this?
 Once I told myself the story about the magic pen of Ma Liang.
 If I got that magic pen, I could do my homework effortlessly.
 In the story, I asked Ma liang for his magic